SETI/rms-opus/import/README.md

   ("Narrow Angle Camera") so we can change the pretty versions in the future.

 - Finish commenting files other than do_import

-- Audit label files and make sure everything is available in database for Details page

 - Option to regenerate mult tables from production tables